SumoLogic/sumologic-content/Cisco/README.md

-# Sumo Logic for Cisco
+# Sumo Logic for Cisco Meraki

 ![Cisco_Meraki](Meraki/Screenshots/Cisco_Meraki.png)

-Contains all Cisco technology and product lines for which Sumo Logic has content for.
+Contains all Cisco Meraki technology and product lines for which Sumo Logic has content for.

 See [Sumo Logic Documentation](https://help.sumologic.com/) for instructions on how to collect logs and metrics for use with content.